maargenton/go-testpredicate/README.md

 [Catch-2](https://github.com/catchorg/Catch2) for C++) that provide, through other means, ways to define setup and test cases than run independently.
-The common pattern is that setup code, that may be shared by multiple test cases, is usually re-evaluated for every test case so that test cases, despite their potentially mutating interactions with the setup, don't affect each other.
+The common pattern is that setup code, that may be shared by multiple test cases, is usually re-evaluated for every test case so that, despite their potentially mutating interactions with the setup, test cases don't affect each other.

-Some great articles and blog posts explain how the leverage nested `t.Run()` calls to structure tests in ways that are closer to BDD-style given /when / then style.
+Some great articles and blog posts have explained how the leverage nested `t.Run()` calls to structure tests in way that is closer to BDD-style given / when / then paradigm.
 Unfortunately, when using thees approaches, and especially with shared setup sections, the test cases are no longer independent, as all branches are run sequentially, going up and down each branch and into the next branch, without resetting the setup.

-The `bdd` package in `go-testpredicate` provides a way to write tests with a BDD-style structure, using the built-in `testing.T`, but evaluating the test cases in a bifurcated fashion, repeating the evaluation of each entire branch for every leaf test-case, so that test-cases are independent from each other again.
+The `bdd` package in `go-testpredicate` provides a way to write tests with a BDD-style structure, using the built-in `testing.T`, but evaluating the test cases in a bifurcated fashion, repeating the evaluation of each entire branch for every leaf test case, so that test cases are independent from each other again.

 ### Usage overview